CATHEDRAL CITY POOL RESURFACING

 3) Cement and Masonry Tiles:

 High-end pools sport an impressive look when resurfaced with materials like pebble concrete, quartz, or ceramic tile.
 These types of materials offer a durable lining that resists algae, stains, and chemical-related damage.
 Our tile professionals are experienced in pool applications that are different from interior tile installation.
 The installation is different because the pool tile will be continually exposed to outside elements, chemicals, and water.
 This step usually takes two to three days, while masonry typically takes 24 to 48 hours.

 4) Inspecting the Plumbing:

 Now we will conduct a complete inspection of your pools’ pump and plumbing system.
-We will be looking for any leaks, whether obvious or hidden.
-Also, we will test the resiliency of any plastic PVC parts.
+We’ll be on the lookout for any leaks, obvious or hidden and we’ll test the resiliency of any plastic PVC parts.
 Typically, this process will take a full day.